Purab93/insticator-cookie/README.md

 # Insticator Cookie Task

+### Hosting
-### Please host the index.html file:
+- Please host the index.html file
   - Command for Hosting in Mac: python3 -m http.server --cgi 8080

+### Usage
+- Import the main.js file and see its initialisation & usage in index.js.
+- Remember there is a dependency of main.js on utils.js so move it at the same position in the project as main.js or please update the path in main.js.

 ### Explanation
 - index.js file is used for initialising & show casing the usage of InsticatorSession.